SUGGS: It was getting a bit ridiculous. It was obvious we were going to keep doing this thing, whether it was every couple of years or every year.

 SUGGS: The band had gone off and done some demos together without me and Mark, which really started the ball rolling.

-WOODY: It took a long time to make sure that everyone was committed.
+WOODY: It still took a long time to make sure that everyone was committed.
 It was coming together but there was one fundamental rule that we were constantly going back to: You need all seven members of the band, otherwise it won’t work.
 There were limbs missing.

 SUGGS: One would get on, one would get off, one would say, ‘Yeah I’m really keen’ in the pub that night, then the next morning, ‘Oh bollocks, I don’t wanna do that.’
 We’ve always had a certain kind of perversity.
 For every person in the band who desperately wanted to be successful there was someone who was dragging his feet in the canal and facing the other direction.
 We’d always worked on the premise that we all had to be enjoying it to be able to do it.
 And by that stage. we all felt like that.